 The assistant director’s notes state: “JG – First Call: makeup, time first called: 8 a.m.; arrived through gates at 8:05 a.m.; due on set: 9 a.m.; arrived on set at 8:25 a.m.; ready at 8:50 a.m., 10 minutes early; lunch: 12:00 p.m. – 1:00 p.m.; time dismissed: 2:30 p.m.”

-Imagine being micromanaged to the point that your arrival through the studio’s gates is documented.
-At least they noted that Judy was 10 minutes early to the set which indicates that perhaps she was, in spite of everything going on in her life at that point, trying to make a go of it.
+Imagine being micromanaged to the point that your arrival through the studio’s gates and every subsequent move you make are documented.
+At least they noted that Judy was 10 minutes early to the set, which indicates that perhaps she was, despite everything going on in her life at that point, trying to make a go of it.

 Check out The Judy Room’s Filmography Pages on Annie Get Your Gun here.